logzio/logz-docs/_source/user-guide/distributed-tracing/services.md

 You can view additional deployment data by clicking on the line.
 This data includes the deployment time, the associated service and environment, and a quick link to view the commit in your logs.

-Click on the commit button to access and view your own code that's related to this deployment, allowing you to probe deeper into the relevant data.
+Click **Go to commit** to access and view your own code related to this deployment, allowing you to probe deeper into the relevant data.

 <!-- ### Logs overview